 KG

-Great salad, and that tuna sounds so good….I remember reading a recipe of yours before with that tuna in it.
-Thanks for sharing this with Summer Salad Sundays, look forward to seeing you again soon!
+Great salad, and that tuna is so good….I remember reading a recipe of yours before with that tuna in it.

-MY FAVORITE salad on planet earth! 🙂 That tuna sounds amazing, never tried it before! 🙂 I always use Tonnino because I am a sucker for Ventresca, but that doesn’t mean I won’t try this deliciousness, the Tuna + Capers sounds intriguing!
+MY FAVORITE salad on planet earth! 🙂 That tuna is amazing! 🙂 I also use Tonnino because I am a sucker for Ventresca, but that doesn’t mean I won’t try other deliciousness, the Tuna + Capers is so good!